janetPham/I4-DOHC-Engine/README.md

 # Challenges

 * Difficulty visualizing engine parts and assemblies due to having never seen an engine in real life
-* Discrepancies between technical drawings ie. measurements of one part not fully accounted for design of other part
+* Discrepancies between technical drawings ie. measurements of one part not fully accounted for design of other part which were fixed during CAD

 # Future Work

-* Design study / FEA
+* Design and material study / FEA
 * Motion study
 * 3D printing
 * Cost and performance efficiency real-world modelling